TonyCWeng/Practice_Problems/notes/java_and_oop.md

 ## Aggregation
 - "uses" relationship to describe weak ownership of one class over another.
-  - Example being that a "School" uses "teachers".
+  - Example being that a "School" uses "teachers", but teachers do not depend on the school for existence and can transfer to other schools.

 ## Composition
 - "owns" to describe a strong "has a" relationship.
+- A "Car" owns an engine, wheels, etc. The car is the composition.

+## Immutable Class
+- State cannot change.
 - Ex.
-A department has courses.
+In Java, Strings are immutable and concatenating or uppercasing it results in the creation of a new object.

+## Static Variable
+- Lifetime is the entire run of the program/function
+- Automatic variables (storage is stack allocated and deallocated upon call)